 Intention: Not all bullying is deliberate or intended to hurt.
 Some individuals may see their hurtful conduct as "banter", "teasing" or "a game" or "for the good of" the other person.
 These forms of bullying are equally unacceptable but may be non-malign and can often be corrected quickly with advice and without disciplinary sanctions.
-A pupil who engages in bullying behaviour and does not respond appropriately to advice or sanctions would ultimately be asked to leave the School.
+A bully who does not respond appropriately to advice or sanctions would ultimately have to leave the School

 Responsibility: It is everyone's responsibility to ensure, whatever the circumstances, that no pupil becomes a target of bullying.
 A person may be vulnerable to bullying because of their age, physical appearance, nationality, colour, gender, sexual orientation, religion or disability, or because they are new in the School, appears to be uncertain or have no friends.
-They may also become a target because of an irrational decision by a perpetrator.
+They may also become a target because of an irrational decision by a bully.